RaviTambade/ngnihilenttraining/notes/enterprise1.md

 **Auth:** OAuth + JWT
 **CI/CD:** Azure DevOps

-Rohan whispered to himself:
+Sarthak whispered to himself:

 > “Why Angular?
 Why not React?
 Everyone online talks about React…”

-Meena heard him and smiled.
+Kajal heard him and smiled.

-> “Sit down, Rohan.
+> “Sit down, Sarthak.
 This will be your first lesson in **enterprise engineering**.”

 ## **Scene 2: The Reality of Enterprise Systems**

-Meena opened the whiteboard:
+Kajal opened the whiteboard:

 ```
 Banks